Ben-Elsom/Market_place_T2A2/README.md

 Coming up with good ideas is hard.
 All industries and classes of people (Professional, casual, student) need to come up with unique, innovative or plain just good ideas for whatever it is they are doing.
 I want to help these people with the issue i have seen people facing, coming up with good ideas is hard.

-My app Idealab is a new idea generating framework that allows users to harness the power of numbers while
+My app Idealab is a new idea generating tool that allows users to harness the power of numbers while minimizing the draw backs

 There are casual services that can help people generate ideas but they are either not specific enough (name generators) or have lots of low quality answers (Ask reddit, Instagram polls).